Cryotops/clpa/README.md

 ## The initial dataset

-Our initial dataset (file clpa/clpa.tsv) currently consists of 1192 symbols, including consonants, vowels, diphtongs, tones, and three markers (for word and morpheme boundaries).
-The original data is inspired by the IPA description used in the P-Base project, and we mostly follow their symbol conventions, but we added tone letters and symbols which were missing in their inventory.
+Our initial dataset (file clpa/clpa-data/clpa.main.json) currently consists of 1192 symbols, including consonants, vowels, diphtongs, tones, and three markers (for word and morpheme boundaries).
+The original data is inspired by the IPA description used in the P-Base project, and we mostly follow their symbol conventions, but we added tone letters and symbols which were missing in their inventory and also re-arranged their descripting features into more classes which are now differently defined for the main classes of sounds.

 Additionally, the dataset contains sets of instructions for conversion of symbols which do not occur in our whitelist.
 Here, we distinguish between:

-* explitic mappings (clpa/explicit.tsv), which are explicit mappings of input segments with output segments, which are taken in full.
+* explitic mappings (clpa/clpa-data/explicit.tsv), which are explicit mappings of input segments with output segments, which are taken in full.
 As an example, consider [ʔʲ] which we map to [ʔj], or [uu], which we map to [uː].
-* alias symbols (clpa/alias.tsv), which are one-to-more mappings of symbols of length 1 in unicode, and are regularly applied to a symbol if we can't find it in our whitelist.
+* alias symbols (clpa/clpa-data/alias.tsv), which are one-to-more mappings of symbols of length 1 in unicode, and are regularly applied to a symbol if we can't find it in our whitelist.
 As an example, consider [ʦ] which we map to [ts].
-* symbols to be ignored (clpa/delete.tsv), which are symbols of length 1 which we ignore from the input data and then check whether we can find a mapping.
+* symbols to be ignored (clpa/clpa-data/delete.tsv), which are symbols of length 1 which we ignore from the input data and then check whether we can find a mapping.
 As a an example, compare the combinging mark in the symbols [t͡s], which we delete in order to map to our [ts].
 * symbols to be converted as patterns (clpa/patterns.tsv): these are potentially riscant operations which we try to minimize as well as possible, but there are situations in which it is useful to apply changes on a pattern basis, as for example, in datasets in which "aspiration" is not marked by a superscript letter, where we would then turn every instance of plosive + h into plosive + ʰ

 ## Testing the conversion procedure